On Maximum Differential Coloring of Planar Graphs: Labeling General Caterpillars

-The remaining values of $I(L_s)$ are assigned in increasing order to the remaining spine vertices of $L_s$.
+The remaining spine vertices of $L_s$ are labeled with remaining numbers of $I(L_s)$ in increasing order.
 Start with the first vertex in $L_s$ which is left of $v_m$, then move leftward labeling vertices from $L_s$ until reaching the leftmost vertex in $L_s$.
-Now proceed to rightmost vertex in $L_s$ and move leftward again until $v_m$ is reached.
-Assign the remaining values of the interval $I(H_s)$ to the spine vertices of $H_s$ exactly the same way in an increasing fashion starting from the vertex in $H_s$ to the left of $v_m$ and moving leftward.
-As we always increment the spine vertices by one, the difference between a spine vertex and its adjacent spine vertices is either
+Now, proceed to the rightmost vertex in $L_s$ and move leftward again until $v_m$ is reached.
+Label the spine vertices of $H_s$ with the remaining numbers from the interval $I(H_s)$ in exactly the same way, i.e., in an increasing fashion starting from the vertex in $H_s$ to the left of $v_m$ and moving leftward.
+As we always increment the spine vertices by one, the difference between a spine vertex and its adjacent spine vertices is either:

-In both cases the difference is at least $|L_s| + |L_{\ell}| +|M|-1$, which by Equation \ref{eq:totallow} is at least $n/2 - |L_{M_{\ell}}| -1 \ge n/2 -\Delta -1$.
+In both cases, the difference is at least $|L_s| + |L_{\ell}| +|M|-1$, which by Equation~\ref{eq:totallow} is at least $n/2 - |L_{M_{\ell}}| -1 \ge n/2 -\Delta -1$.